infinilabs/framework/docs/content.en/docs/release-notes/_index.md

 - Removing the logic of collecting metric per each node (#26)
 - Fixed to parse password from basic auth (#31)
 - Fixed issue with metric collection task interval not working (#30)
+- Fix invalid data folder, remove cluster_config and use appname directly for configuration (#46)

 ### Improvements